nautes-labs/website/src/en/guide/user-guide/environment.md

       -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute environment details request

-2. Use the curl command or other tools to execute the API request to retrieve the environment details.
-The response example for retrieving the environment details is similar to that of [listing environments](#list-environments-api).
+Use the curl command or other tools to execute the API request to retrieve the environment details.
+The response example for retrieving the environment details is similar to that of [listing environments](#execute-environment-list-request).

 > If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can retrieve the environment details.

 ## Force Create/Update/Delete Environment (API)

-For special scenarios in which API verification needs to be skipped, refer to the [Force Create/Update/Delete Code Repository](code-repo.md) section.
+For special scenarios in which API verification needs to be skipped, refer to the [Force Create/Update/Delete Code Repository](code-repo.md#force-createupdatedelete-repository-api) section.

 Taking creating an environment as an example, if the cluster's value is set to a non-existent cluster, you can forcibly submit a request by adding the `insecure_skip_check` query parameter with its value set to `true` to submit the environment resource file.
 The request example is shown below:

 ```Shell
     curl -X 'POST' \